Why you don't get a Sak Yant Tattoo from a Tattoo Shop or Tattoo Artist

 1) Is it Disrespectful to get a Sak Yant Tattoo?

-It is not disrespectful to get a Sak Yant Tattoo that is real and Authentic.
+It is not disrespectful to get a Sak Yant Tattoo that is real and Authentic from a Sak Yant Master.
 The Sak Yant Tattoo is a part of the long traditional Thai culture that involves 3 aspects,

 1) The Design